of magnificent churches together with the plentitude of its

 Modest Baroque.
 Fine rococo altarpiece of mid 18th c. in

 the apse.
 Big Gothic crucifix of c.
+1520.

 Church of St. Peter and St. Paul’s

 Grodzka street (Old Town, by the Royal Road)

 17th-century grandest Baroque after Rome’s del Gesu.
 Ornate

 white stone facade with sculptures, mighty dome.
 Crypt with the

 sarcophagus of Father Skarga, famous 17th-century Jesuit

 preacher.
 Larger-than-life stone statues of 12 Apostles above

 originals moved to the side yard.

 Church of St. Theresa’s

 44 Kopernika street (downtown)

 Good 18th-century Baroque.
 14th-century Gothic statue of the

-of the Virgin Mary’s Annunciation
+the Visitation of the Blessed Virgin Mary

 19 Karmelicka street (close to the Old Town)